-Temporary Recovery Fares on Link light rail and Sounder trains expire and fares return to regular full fares published for Link light rail and Sounder service.
+Temporary Recovery Fares on Link light rail and Sounder trains expire and fares return to regular full fares published for Link light rail.
 Passengers who qualify can now apply for ORCA Lift online or over the phone without having to visit a processing site.